Why Your Charts Don't Get Shared (And Chartr's Do)

 The issue isn’t skill.
 It’s that there are two fundamentally different activities that both get called “data visualization,” and most people use the tools and habits of one to do the other.

 Exploratory visualization is what you do when you’re trying to understand your data.
-You plot everything.
-You facet by every dimension.
-You zoom in on anomalies.
+You plot everything, slice it every possible way, zoom in on anomalies.
 The audience is you, and the goal is discovery.

 Communication visualization is what you do when you already know the insight and need someone else to get it quickly.
 The audience is everyone, and the goal is transfer.
 One idea, transmitted clearly, in seconds.

-The tools most of us learned, Matplotlib, ggplot2, Seaborn, D3, are exploration tools.
-They’re designed to be flexible.
-They prioritize showing everything so you can find anything.
-Their defaults reflect that: dense gridlines, auto-scaled axes, legends that list every series.
+The tools most of us learned (Matplotlib, ggplot2, Seaborn, D3) are exploration tools.
+They’re designed to be flexible, to show everything so you can find anything.
+Their defaults reflect that: dense gridlines, axes that scale to fit whatever data you throw at them, legends that list every series.

 Those defaults produce charts that are functional for analysis and nearly useless for communication.
 The most shared visualizations on the internet are almost always the simplest.
 Not because their creators lack skill, but because they understood which activity they were doing.